 Most of the clothing we’re done with either gets incinerated or landfilled.
 How much is that?
 According to the EPA, it’s a lot: In 2015, 16 million tons of textiles were thrown out, but only 2.45 million tons (15%) were recycled.

 The World Resources Institute put together this eye-opening info-graphic showing how much clothing we waste.

 Clothing’s Carbon Footprint

 Clothing’s environmental impact extends beyond proper disposal.
-A topic for a future post, but the carbon footprint of making, transporting, selling and disposing of clothing is significant.
+The carbon footprint of making, transporting, selling, and disposing of used clothing is significant.
 A recent report concludes that the apparel industry’s carbon impact is greater than the airline industry’s!

 By donating, reselling, or disposing of textiles with reputable private recycling companies, clothes recycling is definitely better than simply throwing away unwanted items.
 Still, the main thing we all can do is consume less.

 Think before you buy: Do you really need that shirt, even if it’s on sale?
 Or what about those pants you’re eyeing online that look just like the three you have at home?
 A quick inventory of your closet will help curb those impulse buys.